dannibla/SenseDupe/README.md

 # Sense Dupe
 Sense Dupe is the memory puzzle game, if (can) solve ? check your memory IQ.

+## About
+Sense Dupe is the memory puzzle game, a community contributed various levels. challenge the levels

 ## Contributing
 Adding a game level to the library is very simple.
 All the level are from a `sensedupe.json` file and game images in the root of project.